Dubai's WSOPRAS 2023 Conference kicks off

 - Day1 featured trailblazing discussions around Thyroid Eye Disease and innovative new surgical procedures around eyelid and orbital disorders.

-DUBAI, UAE: The World Society of Oculoplastics and Reconstructive Surgeons conference ( WSOPRAS 2023 ) kicked off yesterday, with the commitment to bring a major change in the GCC’s Oculoplastics industry, with the UAE in its epicenter.
+The World Society of Oculoplastics and Reconstructive Surgeons conference ( WSOPRAS 2023 ) kicked off yesterday evening, with the commitment to bring a major change in the GCC’s Oculoplastics industry, with the UAE at the epicenter.

 Oculoplastics and Reconstructive Surgery is one of the fastest-growing fields in the GCC, at a staggering projected annual growth rate of 12.6%* with a total, global market value of approx. USD 1.5 Billion and approx. USD 116 million in the UAE alone - According to a report by Future Market Insights.